OpenJavaCard/openjavacard-ndef/README.md

 **SELECT (CLA=00 INS=A4 P1=00 P2=0C CDATA=fid)**

-   Select a file in the applet.

     P1=00 means "SELECT BY FILEID"
     P2=0C means "SELECT FIRST OR ONLY"
     Other selection modes are not supported.

+   Select a file in the applet.

+   In exception to ISO7816 no FCI (file control information) will be returned, as permitted by NDEF specification requirement RQ_T4T_NDA_034.

    There are two files on the card:

-     * 0xE103 - NDEF capabilities
+     0xE103 - NDEF capabilities
-     * 0xE104 - NDEF data
+     0xE104 - NDEF data

-   In exception to ISO7816 no FCI (file control information) will be returned, as permitted by NDEF specification requirement RQ_T4T_NDA_034.

    Returns SW=9000 when successful.

 **READ BINARY (CLA=00 INS=B0 P12=offset RDATA=output)**

+    P12 specifies the offset into the file and must be valid.

    Read data from the selected file.

-   P12 specifies the offset into the file and must be valid.

    Length of RDATA is variable and depends on available resources, the protocol in use as well as the file size.